 Step 1 - Know Your Priority Registration Date

-Priority registration week for winter, spring, and summer classes is October 29 through November 2.
+Registration is open now for summer classes.
+Priority registration week for fall classes is March 18 - March 21.
 All current students are assigned a priority registration date.
 You can register on or after your assigned date.
 Registering on this date will give you the best chance of getting your ideal course schedule.

 Step 2 - Review Your Degree Requirements

 Understanding the requirements for your degree enables you to take ownership over your education, make informed decisions about the classes you take, and stay on track to graduation on time.
 IU Southeast provides several ways for students to keep track of their degree requirements